chriszilla1123/tempoServer/README.md

 # tempoServer
-Server for the Temp self-hosted music streaming server.
+Server for the Tempo self-hosted music streaming server.